 The new GCP guideline will be developed collaboratively, taking account of the views and perspectives of all those involved in clinical trials, including academic trialists, pharmaceutical and biotech industries, regulators, clinicians, patients and the public.
 An outline guideline for consideration will be published on this website and modified in response to comments.

 MoreTrials was created at the start of 2016.
 The first year was about building support, getting ICH and regulators to engage in dialogue and to try to improve ICH’s proposed update to ICH-GCP.
-We’ve ended 2016 having achieved all of these.
+So far we’ve achieved all of these.